 In sum, Fr.
 Martin co-opts Christ in his attempts to normalize homosexuality in the Church.

 Martin has been criticized by various prelates.
 Bishop Thomas Paprocki of Springfield, Illinois has criticized him for propping up the gay lobby in the Church.
 And Abp.
-José Ignacio Munilla of San Sebastian in Spain has dismantled Martin's argument that a Church teaching is only dogmatic if it's "recieved" by the people
+José Ignacio Munilla of San Sebastian in Spain has dismantled Martin's argument that a Church teaching is only dogmatic if it's "recieved" by the people.

 "Those who speak on behalf of the Church must be faithful to the unchanging teachings of Christ," Sarah said, "because only by living in harmony with God's creative design do we find deep and lasting fulfillment."

-Sarah reminded his audience a key fact omitted from Martin's book: homosexual acts are "gravely sinful and tremendously harmful to the well-being of those who partake in them."
+Sarah reminded his audience of a key fact omitted from Martin's book: homosexual acts are "gravely sinful and tremendously harmful to the well-being of those who partake in them."

 "People who identify as members of the LGBT community are owed this truth in charity," Sarah insisted, "especially from clergy who speak on behalf of the Church about this complex and difficult topic."

 In a video publicizing his book Building a Bridge, Fr.
 Martin speaks as if Christ embraced sinners and their sinful lifestyles.
 "Jesus in his public ministry was always trying to include people and made a point of specifically reaching out to people who felt marginalized," says Martin, "because for Jesus there was no one who was other.
 For Jesus, there was no us and them; there is only us."

 This is false.
 Christ showed mercy to sinners, but He also admonished them to turn away from their sin.
 In John 8:11, Jesus tells the woman caught in adultery, "Neither will I condemn thee.
 Go, and now sin no more."